qqueue/c4/readme.md

 Run `coke watch` to rebuild the script when something changes.
-Then, make a symbolic link from the compiled script in the repo to the copy in Greasmonkey's folder inside my Firefox profile:
+Then, make a symbolic link from the compiled script in the repo to the copy in Greasmonkey's folder inside your Firefox profile:

     ln -sf $PWD/html5chan.user.js \
            ~/.mozilla/firefox/<profile dir>/gm_scripts/html5chan/html5chan.user.js